 This room has a great view.
 It’s on the seventeenth floor, room 1704.
 Not a bad place to be quarantined in, I suppose.
 I’m only two blocks away from one of the most famous building in the world, the Empire State Building, with an unobstructed, postcard view.
 In fact, I think—no, I am sure—this is the view that the hotel used in their promotional shot on the website.

 Friday, March 20, 2020

-Another notice in front of the door this morning: No in-room service, including turn-down.
+Also, I received another notice slid under the door this morning: In-room services have been suspended indefinitely.
 The notice says that we must place our soiled linens, bedding and towels, outside the door to be collected, and a clean supply would be left in their place.
 This means that I have to make the bed myself.
 I can’t remember the last time I had to make a bed.
 That’s something that Donna’s always done.

 There’s a black metal door that opens to the rooftop from what looks to be a steep stairwell inside.
 The door makes a loud metallic swack when it crashes into the red-brick wall behind it.
 Just beyond the bricked doorway are two of those old-timey wooden-frame water tanks that give the rooftop the feel of a scene from the play West Side Story.
 Out of that black door, approximately every fifteen to thirty minutes, comes a uniformed waiter or waitress, dressed in a starched white button-down dress shirt, over which hangs a long hunter-green apron, tied around the waist.